Powerlearnproject/se-assignment-day-2-git-and-github-Logan635/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18420063&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concepts of Version Control
+Version control is a system that helps track changes to files over time.
+It allows multiple people to collaborate on a project, maintain different versions of code, and revert to previous states if necessary.
+There are two main types of version control systems:
+Centralized Version Control Systems (CVCS) – A single central server stores all versions of a project, and users must connect to this server to access or update files (e.g., Subversion, Perforce).
+Distributed Version Control Systems (DVCS) – Each user has a complete copy of the project repository, allowing offline work and better collaboration (e.g., Git, Mercurial).
+Why GitHub is a Popular Tool for Version Control GitHub is an online platform that provides hosting for Git repositories and additional collaboration tools.
+It is widely used for managing code versions due to the following reasons:
+Collaboration – Multiple developers can contribute to the same project while maintaining organized version control.
+Branching and Merging – Developers can create branches for new features or bug fixes and merge them back into the main project when ready.
+Backup and Accessibility – Since GitHub is cloud-based, it provides a secure backup and allows access from anywhere.
+Pull Requests & Code Reviews – Developers can propose changes, review code, and discuss modifications before merging into the main project.
+Integration with CI/CD Tools – GitHub integrates with automation tools to streamline deployment and testing.
+Open-Source & Community Support – GitHub is widely used by open-source projects, making it a hub for collaboration and learning.
+How Version Control Helps Maintain Project Integrity Tracks Changes – Every modification is recorded, so developers can view the history of changes and understand who made what changes and why.
+Prevents Data Loss – Older versions of a project are stored, allowing rollback if an error is introduced.
+Facilitates Collaboration – Multiple developers can work on different parts of the project without overwriting each other’s work.
+Supports Experimentation – New features can be developed in separate branches without affecting the main codebase.
+Ensures Code Quality – Code reviews and versioning help maintain a high standard by allowing peer reviews before changes are merged.
+In summary, GitHub and Git-based version control help teams manage code effectively, reduce risks, and improve collaboration while maintaining a history of changes for better accountability and reliability.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?